bparanj/crystal/electronics/book/tasks.md

-25.md Add images e1 to e8 and describe those steps
+25.md Add images e1 to e8 and describe those steps.
+Missing images.
+Not making any sense.
+Review and revise.

 33.md Capacitor AC Pass (see capacitor ac pass folder for images)